Frequently asked Questions

 What are the days of study?

-Each day will consist of 5 hours of study.
+There are 10 hours per week of study divided across Tuesday’s & Friday’s (full day) and Thursday (half a day).
 Class groups will be assigned a timetable, which will consist of breaks throughout the day.
-The timings will be from 10am until 4.30pm (BST/GMT Time).
+The timings will be from 10.00am until 4.45pm (BST/GMT Time).

 How many hours of study for English and Maths?